-- The City of El Campo's tax rate will be slightly less than the effective rate, at .56887 or .005 cents less than the effective rate. - Sales tax is projected to increase 12.66% from the previous budget but only 4.5% from the previous fiscal year based on trend. - Charges for services is projected to maintain at the 19 levels. - Revenues from fines and forfeitures are expected to increase \$34,110 or 8.4% from the FY19 amended budget.
+- The City of El Campo's proposed tax rate will be the effective rate. - Sales tax is projected to increase 12.66% from the previous budget but only 4.5% from the previous fiscal year based on trend. - Charges for services is projected to maintain at the 19 levels. - Revenues from fines and forfeitures are expected to increase \$34,110 or 8.4% from the FY19 amended budget.
 This is due to alignment with actual revenues. - Miscellaneous revenues are also scheduled to maintain at the FY19 levels. - Transfers are projected to decrease because transfers from the Hotel/Motel Fund will be split between the General Fund and the Civic Center Fund.